xaviermerino/ECE1552/Homework1/Readme.md

 This is provided for you to get feedback on your code.
 You can attempt to fix it and prepare it for submission once it passes all the tests.
 Once submitted, a set of similar tests will be run on your solution.

 #### Submission
 You are expected to submit your a zip file in Canvas by the specified deadline.
 The zip file name must match your Tracks ID.
 For instance, if your Tracks ID is *aLastname2016* then your zip file should be called **aLastname2016.zip**.
 The zip file should only contain the `main.cpp` file.
+Submit under Homework #1-B.

 ### Homework #1-C: Pattern of Asterisks
 Write a program that displays the following pattern.